 Train and use prediction model Jupyter-notebook

-In the “template” folder open the “train_and_use_prediciton_model.ipynb” Jupyter notebook.
+O the “train_and_use_prediciton_model.ipynb” Jupyter notebook.

 As in the last Jupyter notebook the first cell imports program libraries that we need to load, train with, save and use our previously curated data set and the corresponding info file.